Event Designers have the following badges:

 Jennifer hosted There and Back Again (2012) and The Doctor Who Stitch Along (2013), As You Wish: A Princess Bride Quilt & Stitch Along (2014) and The Project of Doom QAL (2015), I Want to Believe (2016), and is currently hosting Goblin King (2017); all here on Fandom In Stitches.

 Jennifer's work has been published in Fat Quarterly, multiple issues of Quiltmaker Magazine and has been featured on various websites and books.
 Jennifer is the award-winning designer of The Project of Doom: A Harry Potter Block of the Week.

 Married 2 children - daughter 14 son nearly 12.

 I work part time as a book keeper.

-In late 2012, Michelle joined the Fandom in Stitches' staff as our Monday author.
-She is also a There and Back Again designer.
+In late 2012, Michelle joined the Fandom in Stitches Staff as one of our bloggers.

 Catherine Magraith (hardhatcat)

 Mum of two young boys, I’m also a Civil/Traffic Engineer in the office and a knitting/sewing crafty person at home.
 Although I have been sewing general items since I was about 8, I got interested in quilting with Jennifer Ofenstein’s Harry Potter quilt blocks.
 That meant I also had to learn to PP. Thanks to Jennifer and her great online tutorials I learned to do both and it wasn’t long and I was starting to design my own.
 I’ve designed for a few fandoms including Harry Potter, but have done a lot of work on Twilight themed quilt blocks and have participated in a few Twilight themed charity fundraiser quilts.